ps-bits/async-vs-threads/README.md

 This experiment then counts how many times the message was sent in 1 second.

 ## variations
 To modify the experiment, you could alter the size of the message being sent, as well as the amount of work being done.
-That could lead to different results.